cabalamat/ulib/debugdec.md

 3
 ```

+As you can see from the above, `prvars()` prints the name of the function
+and the line number withing the file where `prvars()` was called.
+This is
+so that you can have multiple `prvars()` statements within the same function,
+and your output will make it clear which one is being executed.

-You can also tell `prvars()` which varaibles to print.
+You can also tell `prvars()` which variables to print.
 To do this, you
-put them in a string, separasted by spaces, so `prvars("x y z")`
+put them in a string, separated by spaces, so `prvars("x y z")`
 will print the `x`, `y` and `z` variables.